 Storefront module

-Storefront geofencing module is integrated into the customer address form.
-When the customer creates or updates the address, the following operations are performed:- Geocoding.
+- Geocoding.
 The latitude and longitude are calculated for the address.
-The Google Maps Geocoding API is used to get a latitude/longitude point to determine at the next phase if it is within one of your fences.
-Take into account that there are usage limits in the free version of Google Geocoding API, namely 2,500 free requests per day and 50 requests per second.
+The Google Maps Geocoding API is used to get a latitude/longitude point to determine, at the next phase, whether it is within one of your fences.
+Take into account that there are usage limits in the free version of the Google Geocoding API, namely 2,500 free requests per day and 50 requests per second.

 - List all fences that contain the point.
-Geofencing API is used for retrieving the fences.
-Geofencing API is a service component of the solution.
+The Geofencing API is used to retrieve the fences.
+The Geofencing API is a service component of the solution.

 - Delivery cost calculation